ArdanaCLM/ardana-dev-tools/README.md

 * std-basic: An 8 node single region multi-cluster control plane cloud

-    A multi-cluster control plane with a 3 node DB/MQ/Swift cluster, a 2 node OpenStack cluster and 2 computes, with a standalone deployer node, deploying only basic services, similar to the demo model, e.g. Keystone, Swift, Glance, Cinder, Neutron, Nova, Horizon, Tempest.
+    A multi-cluster control plane with a 3 node DB/MQ/Swift cluster, a 2 node OpenStack cluster, and 2 computes, with a standalone deployer node, deploying only basic services, similar to the demo model, e.g. Keystone, Swift, Glance, Cinder, Neutron, Nova, Horizon, Tempest.

 * std-upgrade: A 15 node single region multi-cluster control plane cloud

-    A multi-cluster control plane with a 3 node DB/MQ cluster, a 3 node DB/MQ/Swift cluster, a 2 node OpenStack cluster, a 3 node MML cluster, and 3 computes, with a standalone deployer node.
+    A multi-cluster control plane with a 3 node DB/MQ cluster, a 3 node Swift cluster, a 2 node OpenStack cluster, a 3 node MML cluster, and 3 computes, with a standalone deployer node.
 This model draws upon the mid-size and multi-cp CI models, and the example entry-scale-kvm-mml and mid-scale-kvm models for inspiration to target advanced deployment scenarios to aid in upgrade and update testing.

+* std-upgrade-nomml: A 12 node single region multi-cluster control plane cloud (std-upgrade with MML support removed)

+    A multi-cluster control plane with a 3 node DB/MQ cluster, a 3 node Swift cluster, a 2 node OpenStack cluster, and 3 computes, with a standalone deployer node.
+This model draws upon the mid-size and multi-cp CI models, and the example entry-scale-kvm and mid-scale-kvm models for inspiration to target advanced deployment scenarios to aid in upgrade and update testing, while dropping the MML stack services and nodes to reduce the load and memory footprint of the test environment.

+* std-upgrade-min: An 11 node single region multi-cluster control plane cloud (minimised version of std-upgrade)

+    A multi-cluster control plane with a 3 node DB/MQ/Swift cluster, a 2 node OpenStack cluster, a 3 node MML cluster, and 2 computes, with a standalone deployer node.
+This model draws upon the mid-size and multi-cp CI models, and the example entry-scale-kvm-mml and mid-scale-kvm models for inspiration to target advanced deployment scenarios to aid in upgrade and update testing, while keeping the system footprint small enough to run reliably in a 128G memory model host.

 * mid-size: A multi-control plane, multi region cloud